Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 ### A note about `this`

-A function directly assigned to the context object will have `this` pointing to the context object itself when called, as per standard JavaScript behaviour.
+A function directly assigned to the context object will have `this` pointing to the context object itself when called (standard JavaScript behaviour).
 This may be undesired when you would rather have `this` point to original parent object of the function.
 Two ways to achieve that:

 * Assign the parent of the function to the context object (instead of the function itself) and call via `context.parent.func()`
-* If you don't want to expose the parent, assign a [bound function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) to the context object like `const contextObj = {func: this.func.bind(this)}`.
+* If you don't want to expose the parent, assign a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind" target="_blank">bound function</a> to the context object like `const contextObj = {func: this.func.bind(this)}`.

 ## Content projection